ChicagoPM/ChicagoPM.github.io/howto/index.markdown

 ---
-title: "How to Edit This Site"
+title: How to Edit This Site
 author: Joel Berger
 ---

-# How To Edit This Site

 This site is hosted on GitHub at [https://github.com/ChicagoPM/ChicagoPM.github.io](https://github.com/ChicagoPM/ChicagoPM.github.io).